Stanford-BioE80/Stanford-BioE80.github.io/_docs/w4ps.md

 This paper introduces a new class of reporter genes, akin to fluorescent proteins but different.
 Intead of taking in one waverlength of light and emitting a different wavelength (e.g., green fluorescent protein) these genes are activated by sound of a particular frequency and scatter the sound waves, creating a signal that can be detected by an ultrasound scanner.
 Thus, these genes allow the creation of a new family of actuator devices, wherein a transcription signal and sound are the inputs and scattered sound waves are the output.
 Draw a transparent black-box diagram that correctly notes the input and outputs for such an acoustic reporter device.
 Please show the exact device boundary between PoPS-source and ribosome binding site for the first open-reading frame (ORF) in the acoustic reporter device.
 Please also show the sound and scatter input and output.

-Draw a generic systems architecture for cells from this paper.
-What are the input(s) and output(s)?
-What are the sensors of this system, if any?
-What are the actuators, if any?
-Did the authors implement any logic in these cells?

 Note: If you want to learn more  about abstraction, sensors, and actuators in living matter check out **BIOE 44: Fundamentals for Engineering Biology Lab**

 ## (Q2) CHOMP Circuits (25 pts)